redis/redis-doc/topics/modules-api-ref.md

 For a specified command, parse its arguments and return an array that contains the indexes of all key name arguments.
-This function is essnetially a more efficient way to do COMMAND GETKEYS.
+This function is essentially a more efficient way to do `COMMAND GETKEYS`.

 A NULL return value indicates the specified command has no keys, or an error condition.
-Error conditions are indicated by setting errno as folllows:
+Error conditions are indicated by setting errno as follows:

 * ENOENT: Specified command does not exist.
 * EINVAL: Invalid command arity specified.